swiftlang/swift-evolution/proposals/NNNN-opt-in-reflection-metadata.md

 ## Introduction

-This proposal seeks to increase the safety, efficiency and privacy of Swift Reflection Metadata by improving the existing mechanism and providing the opportunity to express a requirement on Reflection Metadata in APIs that consume it.
+This proposal seeks to increase the safety, efficiency, and secrecy of Swift Reflection Metadata by improving the existing mechanism and providing the opportunity to express a requirement on Reflection Metadata in APIs that consume it.

 Swift-evolution thread: [Discussion thread topic for that proposal](https://forums.swift.org/t/pitch-3-opt-in-reflection-metadata/58852)

 ## Motivation

-There are two kinds of Swift metadata emitted by the compiler:
+There are two main kinds of Swift metadata emitted by the compiler:

-1. Core Metadata (type metadata record, nominal type descriptor, etc).
+1. Core Metadata (type metadata records, nominal type descriptors, etc).
-2. Reflection metadata (reflection metadata field descriptor).
+2. Reflection metadata (reflection metadata field descriptors).

 Core metadata must constantly be emitted and may only be stripped if provenly not used.
-(This metadata isn't affected by this proposal.)
+(This kind of metadata isn't affected by this proposal.)
-Reflection metadata contains optional information about declarations' fields - their names and references to their types.
+On the other hand, reflection metadata contains optional information about declaration fields - their names and references to their types.
-This metadata isn't used by the language's runtime features, and the emission may be skipped if such types aren't passed to reflection-consuming APIs.
+The language's runtime features don't use this metadata, and the emission may be skipped if such types aren't passed to reflection-consuming APIs.

+Currently, there is no way to selectively enable the emission of reflectable metadata for a type or understand if an API consumes reflection metadata under the hood.
+Moreover, compiler's flags exist that allow to completely disable emission.

+A developer has two ways right now - either
+1. To just in case enable Reflection in full.
+2. To try to guess which used APIs consume Reflection, and enable it only for modules that are users of such APIs.

+Both of those options have flaws.
+The first one leads to exsessive contribution of reflection metadta to binary size and might affects the secrecy of generated code.
+The second one isn't safe because many APIs are black boxes if the guess is wrong, an app might behave not as expected at runtime.

-APIs can use Reflection Metadata differently.
-Some like `print`, and `dump` will still work with disabled reflection, but the output will be limited.
+Furthermore, APIs can use Reflection Metadata differently.
+Some like `print`, `debugPrint`, and `dump` will still work with disabled reflection, but the output will be limited.
 Others, like SwiftUI, rely on it and won't work correctly if the reflection metadata is missing.
 While the former can benefit as well, the main focus of this proposal is on the latter.

 A developer can mistakenly turn off Reflection Metadata for a Swift module and won't be warned at compile-time if APIs that consume reflection are used by that module.
 An app with such a module won't behave as expected at runtime which may be challenging to notice and track down such bugs back to Reflection.
 For instance, SwiftUI implementation uses reflection metadata from user modules to trigger the re-rendering of the view hierarchy when a state has changed.
 If for some reason a user module was compiled with metadata generation disabled, changing the state won't trigger that behavior and will cause inconsistency between state and representation which will make such API less safe since it becomes a runtime issue rather than a compile-time one.

 On the other hand, excessive Reflection metadata may be preserved in a binary even if not used, because there is currently no way to statically determine its usage.
 There was an attempt to limit the amount of unused reflection metadata by improving its stripability by the Dead Code Elimination LLVM pass, but in many cases, it’s still preserved in the binary because it’s referenced by Full Type Metadata which prevents Reflection Metadata from stripping.
 This unnecessarily increases the binary size and may simplify reverse-engineering.

 Introducing a static compilation check can help to solve both of mentioned issues by adding to the language a way to express the requirement to have Reflection metadata at runtime.